 Acting upon an application from a public prosecutor, the court can order a lawful interception of certain communications.
 The order is executed by police investigators with the help of telecommunications operators.
-The lawful interception can be ordered for a maximum period of 3 months, with the possibility of prolonging it - once - for an additional 3 months.
-In urgent cases, the public prosecutor can order the LI, but must seek the court's acceptance within 3 days.
-The acceptance must be granted within a maximum period of 5 days.
-The same regulations apply to other forms of communications, including SMS and emails.
+Lawful interception can be ordered for a maximum period of three months, with the possibility of prolonging it - once - for an additional three months.
+In urgent cases, the public prosecutor can order the LI, but must seek the court's acceptance within three days.
+The acceptance must be granted within a maximum period of five days.
+The same regulations apply to other forms of communications, including SMS and email.